Can You Find Meaning in Death and Grief?

 He needs to move on, he can’t stay in bed forever // He’s moving on as if nothing happened, does this not affect him?

-My heart is broken and I feel like I can’t breathe // I guess she didn’t love them as much as I did.
+My heart is broken, and I feel like I can’t breathe // I guess she didn’t love them as much as I did.

-Spirited Earthling is more than just a blog – it's a gathering place for kindred spirits drawn by an interest in self-discovery, the appeal of self-care, and a desire for a deeper connection to the world.
-Written and created for curious minds and spiritual hearts seeking meaning in everyday life, this blog aims to help you curate your wholesome personal growth with free weekly ideas and affordable resources for sale.
+Spirited Earthling is more than just a blog – it's a gathering place for kindred spirits drawn by an interest in self-discovery, the appeal of self-care, and a desire for a deeper connection to themselves and the world.
+It is written and created for curious minds and spiritual hearts seeking meaning in everyday life.
+This blog aims to help you curate your wholesome personal growth with free weekly ideas and affordable resources for sale.

 As you navigate your personal growth journey using the words and ideas shared here, consider sharing this blog with someone looking for inspiration or motivation on their own journey.
 We are all spirited earthlings, and can lift each other together with mindful, connected living.
+I deeply appreciate every read, share, and purchase.

 Thank you for being part of this community.